JannisHoch/copro/README.rst

 Model purpose
 --------------

-As primary model output, CoPro-m provides maps of migration.
+As primary model output, this CoPro version provides the R2 of the training set, the feature importance of the X variables and projections for the given year.

-To that end, it employs observed migration as target data together with (user-provided) socio-economic and environmental sample data to train different classifiers (RFClassifier, kNearestClassifier, Support Vector Classifier and RFRegression).
+To that end, it employs observed migration as target data together with (user-provided) socio-economic and environmental sample data to train different models (RFClassifier and RFRegression).

-While the samples have the units of the data, the target value can be converted to Boolean, where a 0 indicates no conflict occurrence and 1 indicates occurrence.
-To capture the geographical variability of conflict and socio-environmental drivers, the model is spatially explicit and calculates conflict risk at a (user-specified) aggregation level.
-This way, the model can also capture the relevant sub-national variability of conflict and conflict drivers.
+To capture the geographical variability of conflict or migration and socio-environmental drivers, the model is spatially explicit.
+This way, the model can also capture the relevant sub-national variability of drivers.
 Model robustness is determined using a split-sample test where a part of the data is used to train the model, while the other part is used to evaluate the outcome.
-Throughout this process, the geographical unit is tracked to be able to map the resulting conflict risk to the correct areas.
+Throughout this process, the geographical unit is tracked to be able to map the resulting conflict risk or migration projections to the correct areas.

-In addition to the calculation of conflict risk, can the model, for instance, be used to make scenario projections, evaluate the relative feature importances, or benchmark different datasets.
+In addition to the calculation of conflict risk or migration ratio, can the model, for instance, be used to make scenario projections, evaluate the relative feature importances, or benchmark different datasets.

-All in all, CoPro supports the mapping of current and future areas at risk of conflict, while also facilitating obtaining a better understanding of the underlying processes.
+All in all, CoPro supports the mapping of current and future areas at risk of conflict or in- or out migration, while also facilitating obtaining a better understanding of the underlying processes.

 Installation
 ----------------